jstitch/MambuPy/docs/source/mambu_rest.rst

   GET /loans/LOAN_ID

+Which will result in a single or iterable :py:class:`MambuPy.rest.mambuloan.MambuLoan`.
+If you don't provide a specific ``LOAN_ID``, you will get several :py:class:`MambuPy.rest.mambuloan.MambuLoans`, depending on the additional filters you give to the ``kwargs`` parameter.

 However, you can change the default urlfunc that :py:class:`MambuLoan` accepts, changing it for example with :py:func:`MambuPy.mambuutil.getgrouploansurl`, building the following